British Rail Class 47: Miscellany

 In 1976, 47155 was moved to West Thurrock power station for use as a stationary generator while problems with one of the plant's auxiliary generators were investigated.
 The locomotive was removed from its bogies and mounted on a heavy timber frame.

 Model railways

 In 1976 Hornby Railways launched its first version of the BR Class 47 in OO gauge.

 Lima produced a range of Class 47 models in OO gauge.
+In 2009, Italian manufacturer ViTrains introduced their OO gauge model of the Class 47 in three liveries.
+In 2013, a BR Blue version of D1662 Isambard Kingdom Brunel was commissioned by Modelzone, based on Bachmann's OO gauge model.
+The production run was a limited edition of 512 models.

+In 2009, Bachmann released a British N gauge version of 47404 Hadrian in BR Blue.
+In 2010, Bachmann issued a British N gauge model of 47474 Sir Rowland Hill in Parcels Sector red and grey livery.

 Gallery of liveries

 Cuba

 Between 1963 and 1966, ten locomotives similar to the British Rail Class 47 were supplied to Ferrocarriles de Cuba (Cuban National Railways).
 Although built by Brush, they were publicly stated to be supplied by Clayton Equipment Company.